s3-smotaganahalli/extracredit/README.md

 # extra credit
-extra credit repository for bio312
+extra credit repository for BIO312
 ### Lab 3 Blast Search
+#The goal of this lab is to use the Basic Local Alignment Search Tool to find homologous sequences throughout the proteomes of eleven gnathostome species, such as orthologs and paralogs of your own gene family.
+Using Unix-based tools, we learnt how to create BLAST databases, run BLAST searches, filter results according to e-value criteria, and examine the distribution of paralogs in each species.
 ```
 git clone https://github.com/Bio312/lab03-$MYGIT: this clones the lab 3 repository

-create the BLAST database
+#create the BLAST database

+cd ~/lab03-$MYGIT
-cd ~/lab03-$MYGIT:this takes you to the lab 3 folder
+#this takes you to the lab 3 folder
+gunzip proteomes/*.gz
-gunzip proteomes/*.gz: This uncompresses the proteome
+#This uncompresses the proteome
-cat  proteomes/*.faa > allprotein.fas: this command puts all the protein sequences into a single file
+cat  proteomes/*.faa > allprotein.fas
+#this command puts all the protein sequences into a single file
-makeblastdb -in allprotein.fas -dbtype prot: makes BLAST database
+makeblastdb -in allprotein.fas -dbtype prot
+#makes BLAST database

-mkdir ~/lab03-$MYGIT/globins
+mkdir ~/lab03-$MYGIT/peptidase
-cd ~/lab03-$MYGIT/globins
+cd ~/lab03-$MYGIT/peptidase
+pwd
-pwd: navigate to the new directory produced
+#navigate to the new directory produced

 Download the query protein and produce a blast search

 ncbi-acc-download -F fasta -m protein "NP_000549.1"
 blastp -db ../allprotein.fas -query NP_000549.1.fa -outfmt 0 -max_hsps 1 -out globins.blastp.typical.out
-grep -c H.sapiens globins.blastp.detail.out:can count total hits in the file
+grep -c H.sapiens globins.blastp.detail.out
+#can count total hits in the file
-awk '{if ($6< 1e-30)print $1 }' globins.blastp.detail.out > globins.blastp.detail.filtered.out: filter out outputs
+awk '{if ($6< 1e-30)print $1 }' globins.blastp.detail.out > globins.blastp.detail.filtered.out
+#filter out outputs
 ```
 ### Lab 4 Gene family sequence alignment
 ```